 sardonic narrator work better than an angry narrator or vice versa?

 - Have someone read your story and listen to what s/he tells you about the narrator.
-An in-person writing group or a virtual community can provide this feedback.

 1. Tell us below about the narrator of your latest piece of writing.